Clubs and Organizations

 KNIGHTS 4 LIFE/PRO-LIFE CLUB

-Moderator: Mr. Sloan (nsloan@bishopoconnell.org)
+Moderators: Mr. Sloan (nsloan@bishopoconnell.org) and Mrs. Doan (adoan@bishopoconnell.org)

 The purpose of this club is to organize various pro-life activities--prayer, petition circulation, and writing letters to government officials.
 This club strives to reinforce the Culture of Life at O'Connell through prayer and peaceful witness.